 Players will have full access to Insurgency Sandstorm during the promotion, regardless of whether they actually purchased the game.

 While all of this sounds nice and dandy, there is no mention of a fix coming to one of the biggest problem Insurgency Sandstorm has - CPU load.
 The game has mostly positive reviews on Steam but the negative ones almost always include a mention of terrible CPU optimisation that seems to affect the quad-core CPUs the most.

 New World Interactive

-This is probably the leading reason why Insurgency Sandstorm is operating on a fraction of the player base it once had and is a quite odd problem to have since the game has been announced for consoles as well.
+This is probably the leading reason why Insurgency Sandstorm is operating on a it once had and is a quite odd problem to have since the game has been announced for consoles as well.
 Quad-core issues will almost certainly translate to the console systems once that version finally comes along.